AaronRules5/SummerCampSHiFT/README.md

 Only upload easily editable files such as .OGG, .FBX, .BLEND, .TXT, etc.

 They will be compiled into formats compatible with Friday and provided in a release zip by Aaron or Scolvel.

+Uploading as little copyrighted files to the repository as possible is appreciated.